mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Street name sign damaged by van, 4th May :- [7521414](https://www.fixmystreet.com/report/7521414)
 - Pavement no longer usable from overgrown tree, 4th May :- [7521259](https://www.fixmystreet.com/report/7521259)
 - Trench that has been badly filled has sunk and is a danger as it’s a risk to drive over so people trying to avoid.
 Also same issue further down on same road, 4th May :- [7521095](https://www.fixmystreet.com/report/7521095)
-- A trench that was covered by roadworks has completely sunk.
-It’s actually an issue to drive over, 4th May :- [7521078](https://www.fixmystreet.com/report/7521078)
-- Flytipped Appliance, 4th May :- [7520985](https://www.fixmystreet.com/report/7520985)

 <!-- fix_marker ends -->